 Courses take place over a nine-week term.
 Each term has eight weekly learning units and a four-day period during the ninth week for preparing for and taking the final exam.
-Students are advised to checkthe course syllabus and the UoPeople Academic Calendar for the final exam schedule each term.
+Students are advised to check the course syllabus and the UoPeople Academic Calendar for the final exam schedule each term.

 The University terms are divided into Learning Weeks and all work for a particular unit must be completed within that Learning Week except the Learning Journals, which are due at 11:55pm UoPeople Time (GMT-5 time zone) on the Thursday of the week following when they are assigned.
-Students decide for themselves when to complete their work during the seven-day period of a given Learning Week.
 There are no specific times when a student must be logged on to study, nor are students obligated to attend a course session at any specific time during the study week.

 The Learning Week starts at midnight between Wednesday and Thursday [more precisely, on Thursday at 12:05 am UoPeople Time (GMT-5 time zone)] and ends on the following Wednesday at 11:55pm UoPeople Time (GMT-5 time zone).
-The weekly study units are made available one week at a time at the start of the new Learning Week and students always have access to the completed units.
+All of the weekly study units are made available on day one of the course, but assignments can only be submitted during the learning week that they are due.
+This allows students to work ahead if needed.
 Note that all reference to time in the study process and schedule is according to University of the People Time (GMT-5 time zone).